 18VAC30-21-20.
-Required licenses; posting of licenses.
+Required licenses.

 A. There shall be separate licenses for the practices of audiology and speech-language pathology.
 It is prohibited for any person to practice as an audiologist or a speech-language pathologist unless the person has been issued the appropriate license.